 * Many languages have only one Present Tense when in English we use two: Present Simple Tense and Present Continuous Tense.

-♦ Watch this Mr Bean cartoon for Present Continuous with Mr Bean – ‘Spring Clean’:
+♦ Watch this Mr Bean cartoon for typical use of Present Continuous:

 Present Continuous for future plans and arrangements:

 We also use Present Continuous for future plans and arrangements.
 For example, “What are you going to do after you finish reading this blog?”
 I could also ask, “What are you doing after you finish reading this blog?”

 BE verb (am, is, are) + GOING TO + BASE VERB (eg, have, travel, be) is always future:

 I am going to travel around Australia. = Future